coleifer/peewee/docs/peewee/playhouse.rst

 thread-safe queue.
 Listening to that queue for messages is a worker thread which holds the sole write connection to the database.

-What is SqliteQueueDatabase?
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-SQLite only allows one connection to write or otherwise modify the database at any given time.
-Any number of connections can continue to read from the database, however, thanks to write-ahead logging and snapshot isolation.

-In order to avoid errors caused by attempting to open too many write transactions, you can:

-1. Use locks in your application to prevent multiple threads from writing at the same time.
-2. Lean on SQLite's default busy handler, which will try to acquire the write lock in a loop for up to **n** seconds (default 5).
-3. Use a dedicated worker thread to execute all writes through a single connection.

-:py:class:`SqliteQueueDatabase` is an implementation of the third option.

 When would SqliteQueueDatabase be useful?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^